Let’s Celebrate Blue Ivy Carter’s 9th Birthday With Her Funniest Viral Moments

 HAPPY BIRTHDAY BLUE!

-We’ve gathered here today to celebrate a cultural icon, first of her name, the greatest (and richest) celebrity kiddo alive, BLUE IVY CARTER, who turns NINE (yes, it’s been 9 whole years) today on this momentous 7th day of January.
+We’ve gathered here today to celebrate a cultural icon, the greatest (and richest) celebrity kiddo alive, BLUE IVY CARTER, who turns NINE (yes, it’s been 9 whole years) today on this momentous 7th day of January.

 At no point during her already iconic career has Blue slowed down to let us breathe while building her budding empire, training her mother’s elite dance squad and shaping new-age pop culture with her every power move.